Mailing Compliance Best Practices

 To assist businesses that want to bring their mailing operations into compliance, Pitney Bowes has created this resource to highlight the key regulations that may impact mailing operations, along with best practices that will help to reduce risks and make mass mailings more efficient.

 A number of privacy and security regulations can affect mailing operations.
 Below are four of the most important regulations, as well as the consequences for those found to be in violation of them:

-The effects of SOX on an organization can be widespread – impacting everything from financial practices to mailing operations.
-If an organization relies on postal mail for marketing or day-to-day operations, it must accurately track postage and shipping expenses in order to meet SOX requirements.
-However, ensuring accuracy can be difficult – especially for large organizations that mail from multiple locations and don’t have a standardized reporting process for all offices and departments.
+The effects of SOX on an organization can be widespread.
+If a publically traded company relies on postal mail for marketing or day-to-day operations and the same is material to its financial condition, it may be required to accurately track postage and shipping expenses in order to meet SOX requirements.
+However, ensuring accuracy can be difficult - especially for large organizations that mail from multiple locations and don't have a standardized reporting process for all offices and departments.

 Failure to comply with SOX regulations means that senior management can be held criminally and civilly liable for inaccurate reporting.
 Organizations may also face a public relations crisis that undermines stock value.

 1.2 Gramm-Leach-Bliley Act

 The Gramm-Leach-Bliley Act (GLBA) affects organizations in the financial sector and is designed to secure the privacy of consumer financial data.
 Although financial institutions spend a lot of time and resources encrypting their electronic information, they often don't put the same effort into protecting their printed mail.
 Financial institutions outsourcing their mail handling can find it hard to ensure the accuracy and security of every consumer notice and statement.
 They may also lack an audit trail that traces each mail piece through the postal system.
 If consumer data in postal mail falls into the wrong hands, an organization may be held accountable for a GLBA violation.